 Remove Third-Party Apps

-You can try removing any Instagram-related third-party apps and see if you can upload photos without them installed on your phone.
+You can try removing any Instagram-related third-party apps and see if this can fix Instagram errors and let you add photos without them installed on your phone.

 Free Up Device Storage